pedroCX486/ngx-dumblog/README.md

 You can download the pre-built version in the (release page)[https://github.com/pedroCX486/ngx-dumblog/releases/latest].
 Just unzip, customize your configs.json, hello-world.json and archives.json as you'd like and commit to your github.io repo!

+## Creating and editing posts

+You can go to YOUR_USERNAME.github.io/?page=editor to see the online editor.
+From there you can create and edit posts.
+To have those posts reflect on Github, you need to paste and commit the files it generates in the assets/posts folder of your install.

 ## Running locally

 First run `npm install` then run `ng serve` and navigate to `http://localhost:4200/`.